Joseph François Augustin Monneron

-Joseph François Augustin Monneron (24 December 1756, Annonay, Ardèche – 13 August 1826, New Orleans) was French banker and politician, as well as an active merchant in New Orleans seeking to reestablish French influence there after the Louisiana Purchase.
-He was deputy for Paris to the Legislative Assembly until retiring from it in 1792.
+Joseph François Augustin Monneron (24 December 1756, Annonay, Ardèche – 13 August 1826, New Orleans) was a French banker and politician, as well as an active merchant in New Orleans seeking to reestablish French influence there after the Louisiana Purchase.
+He was deputy for Paris to the Legislative Assembly in 1791 until retiring from it in 1792.
 His brothers Louis Monneron (1742-1805) and Pierre Antoine Monneron (1747-1801) were deputies to the Estates General of 1789 for the East Indies and Mauritius respectively.
 Other brothers were the deputy Charles Claude Ange Monneron and the engineer Paul Mérault Monneron.